Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

 \begin{cor}[Law of the infinite geodesic] Let $g_{(0,0)}$ be the infinite geodesic of $\La$ from $(0,0)$ in direction zero.
 For $s>0$, let $\gamma_s$ denote the geodesic from the stationary two-sided Brownian initial condition with diffusivity $\sqrt{2}$ to $(0,s)$.
 As random continuous functions from $[0,s]\to \mathbb R$,

 \end{cor}

 The distribution function of $g_{(0,0)}(1)$ is the well-known KPZ scaling function \cite{PS}.

 \begin{rem}[Busemann functions in other directions] For any direction $d$, the Busemann function $W_d$ in direction $d$ is related in law to $W_0$ through the shear invariance of the directed landscape.
 The two-sided Brownian law of $W_d(\cdot,0)$ picks up a drift of $2d$.
 In fact, the reverse quadrangle inequality (see Figure \ref{fig:compete}) and Proposition \ref{prop:Busemann} imply that for any $t$ and $x<y$, the increment $W_d(y,t)-W_d(x,t)$ is non-decreasing in $d$.
-This means for any fixed $t$, the function $(d,x)\mapsto W_{d}(x,t)$ is the cumulative distribution function of a random measure, a limiting version of the shock measure introduced in \cite{DV}. \end{rem}
+This means for any fixed $t$, the function $(d,x)\mapsto W_{d}(x,t)$ is the cumulative distribution function of a random measure on the plane, namely the measure of the rectangle $(c,d]\times(x,y]$ equals $W_d(y,t) - W_d(x,t) - W_c(y,t) + W_c(x,t)$.
+(Two-dimensional CDFs can be irregular: $F(d,x)$ and $F(d,x)+g(d)+h(x)$ are CDFs describing the same measure, for any $g,h$, so the fact that the law of $W_d(\cdot,t)$ is Brownian motion is not an obstacle.
+Moreover, for infinite measures, there seems to be no canonical way to choose $g$, $h$.)
+We expect this to be the limiting version of the shock measure introduced in \cite{DV}. \end{rem}